dhirajlochib/telegram-message-scheduler/README.md

 - **Schedule Messages**: Set up messages to be sent at a specified date and time.
 - **Recurring Messages**: Choose to send messages at regular intervals (daily, weekly, etc.).
 - **User-Friendly Interface**: An intuitive interface for easy message scheduling right within Chrome.
-- **Notifications**: Get alerts when your scheduled messages are sent successfully.
 - **Multi-User Support**: Schedule messages for multiple Telegram accounts effortlessly.

 ## 💻 Installation